-‘Destiny’ Age Of Triumph Tease Reveals Fatebringer, Vault Of Glass Raid Return
+‘Destiny: Age Of Triumph’ Tease Reveals Fatebringer, Vault Of Glass Raid Return

 Destiny 2 is scheduled to launch this fall for the PlayStation 4, Xbox One, and possibly the PC as well.
 As covered last week, existing characters who have reached level 20 and completed the “Black Garden” story mission can be transferred over to the sequel.
 However, only the character will make the jump.
 All progress, weapons, armor, and items will not carry over.

-[Featured Image by Bungie / YouTube]
+[Featured Image by Bungie]